-8.5.1 Action Arising of 2021 Annual General Shareholders' Meeting (AGM):
+8.5.1 Action Arising of 2022 Annual General Shareholders' Meeting (AGM):

-Major Resolutions Action Arising

-To accept 2020 business report and The amendment was passed by 2021 AGM and

-financial statements. relevant documents were filed with authority and

-disclosed on the MOPS.

-To approve the proposal for distribution The amendment was passed by 2021 AGM.

-of 2020 earnings.
-The Company decided to set up the ex-dividend

-date of cash dividend for September 15, 2021

-and paid on October 6, 2021 (NT\$10.8 per

-common share) according to the resolution of

-2021 AGM.

-Amendments of Rules for Election of The amendment was passed by 2021 AGM and

-Directors disclosed on the Company's website.
-The

-Company has executed the rules accordingly.
+Major Resolutions Action Arising To accept 2021 business report and The amendment was passed by 2022 AGM and financial statements. relevant documents were filed with authority and disclosed on the MOPS.
+To approve the proposal for distribution The amendment was passed by 2022 AGM. of 2021 earnings.
+The Company decided to set up the ex-dividend date of cash dividend for August 15, 2022 and paid on September 1, 2022 (NT\$8 per common share) according to the resolution of 2022 AGM.
+To elect ten directors (including four The eleven newly elected directors were Shuang independent directors) being the ninth De Investment Corp., Kuo Chia Fu Investment term of directors Corp., Hsin Chang Construction Corp., Lin Li Construction Corp., Johanson Technology Inc., Scientific Components Corp., Shiuh-Kao Chiang (Independent Director), Shang-Min Chin (Independent Director), Chiu-Feng Lien (Independent Director) and Yu-Hui Ning (Independent Director) To approve the amendment to The amendment was passed by 2022 AGM and Procedures for Acquisition or Disposal disclosed on the Company's website.
+The of Assets Company has executed the rules accordingly.
+To lift non-competition restrictions on The amendment was passed by 2022 AGM. newly elected board members